zplug/zplug/README.md

 zplug "zsh-users/zsh-syntax-highlighting"
 zplug "zsh-users/zsh-history-substring-search"

-# Can manage plugin as command
+# Can manage a plugin as a command
 zplug "junegunn/dotfiles", as:cmd, of:bin/vimcat

 # Manage everything e.g. zshrc (alias)
 zplug "tcnksm/docker-alias", of:zshrc

-# Prohibit updating by using frozen
+# Prohibit updates to a plugin by using the frozen keyword
 zplug "k4rthik/git-cal", as:cmd, frozen:1

 # Grab binaries (from GitHub Releases)